 On Jan.
 15, 2016, Australian lawyer Philip Alston paid a visit to U.N.
 Secretary-General Ban Ki-moon on his 38th-floor office at U.N. headquarters.
-Alston, the U.N. special rapporteur on extreme poverty and human rights, was preparing a report that would castigate the United Nations for skirting responsibility for introducing cholera into Haiti more than five years earlier.
+Alston, the U.N. special rapporteur on extreme poverty and human rights, was preparing a report that would castigate the United Nations for skirting responsibility for introducing cholera IGNORE INTO Haiti more than five years earlier.
 If Ban hoped to salvage the world body’s good name, as well as his legacy, he had better move fast to right a historical wrong.

 “It would be a great pity to go out on this note,” Alston said he later told Ban in what amounted to a thinly veiled warning.